By Somali K Chakrabarti

 Many of these men, cooked the dishes from their native place, borrowing condiments, ingredients and learning techniques from each other, and sold them on street corners.
 In the process, what evolved was the fusion food culture in Singapore.

 The hawker markets or food centres keep alive the spirit of old Singapore.

 Falafel served in pita or laffa flatbread is my favourite Middle Eastern food.
 Made from ground chickpeas and beans, and served with hummus, aromatic pumpkin and carrot, baba ganoush (eggplant with onions, tomatoes and seasoning) , and Tzatziki (yoghurt in a preparation similar to raita) it makes for a filling, nutritious and tasty breakfast. .

 A variety of south Indian and north Indian dishes are available in Singapore.
 Appams (fermented rice pancake), sambar idlis, thosai (dosa) and upma make a perfectly healthy breakfast for me.
 Occasionally I love to indulge in Bhature, samosa and chutney that tickle the taste buds.

 An interesting dish is the Indian Rojak, which is served with a hot and sweet chilli sauce.
 It is a salad of deep fried battered potatoes, eggs and tofu.
 The Indian version of traditional Malay rojak, though usually a vegetarian food, is also served with seafood to the non-vegetarians.

-Tandoori offerings, naan breads, or crispy roti prata (a local variant of the Indian paratha), crusty on the outside and soft on the inside, make for a sumptuous meal when served with curry or egg, cheese, chocolate or durian.
+Tandoori offerings, naan bread, or crispy roti prata (a local variant of the Indian paratha), crusty on the outside and soft on the inside, make a sumptuous meal when served with curry or egg, cheese, chocolate or durian.